rostrage/CarSimulator/README.md

 7. Re-open Unity, then choose File -> Open Project...
 8. Select the folder Car Simulator was pulled to and open the project.
 9. The current scene used by the Simulator is "Complete Scene"
+10. Start up an AI server (to run the demo server just run node SampleAI.js on the command line).
+11. Select the Car GameObject in the hierarchy inside of Unity.
+12. Edit the server and port to point towards your server(the example is on localhost:3000).

 Note: it is currently not known if a opening a new/separate project first is required to properly change the version control setting, but better safe than sorry.